jonnonz1/nz-statute-book/acts/public/2003/land-transport-management-act-2003.md

   (c) all regionally significant expenditure on land transport activities to be funded from sources other than the national land transport fund during the 6 financial years from the start of the regional land transport plan; and
   (d) an identification of those activities (if any) that have inter-regional significance.
 (3) For the purpose of seeking payment from the national land transport fund, a regional land transport plan must contain, for the first 6 financial years to which the plan relates,—
-  (a) for regions other than Auckland, activities proposed by approved organisations in the region relating to local road maintenance, local road renewals, local road minor capital works, and existing public transport services; and
+  (a) activities proposed by approved organisations in the region relating to local road maintenance, local road renewals, local road minor capital works, and existing public transport services; and
+  (b)
-  (b) in the case of Auckland, activities proposed by Auckland Transport; and (c) the following activities that the regional transport committee decides to include in the regional land transport plan:
+  (c) the following activities that the regional transport committee or, in the case of Auckland, the ARTC decides to include in the regional land transport plan:
-    (i) activities proposed by approved organisations in the region or, in the case of Auckland, by the Auckland Council, other than those activities specified in paragraphs (a) and (b); and
+    (i) activities proposed by approved organisations in the region, other than those activities specified in paragraph (a); and
     (ii) activities relating to State highways in the region that are proposed by the Agency; and (iii) activities, other than those relating to State highways, that the Agency may propose for the region and that the Agency wishes to see included in the regional land transport plan; and
-  (d) the order of priority of the significant activities that a regional transport committee includes in the regional land transport plan under paragraphs (a), (b), and (c); and
+  (d) the order of priority of the significant activities that a regional transport committee or, in the case of Auckland, the ARTC includes in the regional land transport plan under paragraphs (a), (b), and (c); and
   (e) an assessment of each activity prepared by the organisation that proposes the activity under paragraph (a), (b), or (c) that includes—
     (i) the objective or policy to which the activity will contribute; and (ii) an estimate of the total cost and the cost for each year; and